 College policy protects the rights of privacy and access regarding students' educational records as articulated in the Family Educational Rights and Privacy Act of 1974 (FERPA), commonly known as the Buckley Amendment.
 Unless directed by the courts, or it is determined a school official has a "need to know," information other than "Directory Information" is not released without written consent of the student.
 Directory information is determined to be the student's name, home address, local telephone number, date of birth, major field of study, degree(s) awarded, date(s) of graduation, honors and awards, campus address, full- or part-time status, and dates of attendance.
 In addition, for intercollegiate athletics, directory information includes participation in officially recognized activities and sports, weight, and height.
 Directory information will not be released for commercial or fund-raising purposes, unless the commercial enterprise holds a contractual relationship with SUNY Delhi.
-Students who wish this information restricted must inform the Office of Records and Registration in writing.
-For more information, contact the Office of Records and Registration.
+Students who wish this information restricted must inform the Registrar's Office in writing.
+For more information, contact the Registrar's Office.

 GRADING AND grade point average

 A grade point average of 2.00 or more is required for graduation from any degree or certificate program.
 Any grade point average less than 2.00 indicates that the student is performing at a level below that required for graduation.